 As you can imagine, wallpaper is not always the first option when it comes to decorating a bathroom, but it’s an excellent idea if you want to add a splash of colour to this room.
 In this project, the interior designer has used a coral-toned bird wallpaper for the en-suite bathroom and another greenish with jungle motifs for the guest bathroom.
 Both elections create a relaxed and bohemian atmosphere and combine perfectly with the wooden furniture, the designer washbasins (Unique Series by Krion®) and the rest of the decorative elements of the room, including the bathroom tiles.

 Laying wall tiles vertically

-Rectangle shaped bathroom wall tiles have an endless number of placement possibilities.
-You can lay them vertically or horizontally, aligned or alternated or even using herringbone pattern.
+Rectangle-shaped bathroom wall tiles have an endless number of placement possibilities.
+You can lay them vertically or horizontally, aligned or alternated or even using a herringbone pattern.
 All of these options are valid and widely used in residential homes.
 However, if you want your room to look taller, the best option is to set them vertically, tricking your mind into thinking it is.
 This layout also adds a touch of contemporary appeal by being somewhat unexpected.